chaseruskin/orbit/docs/src/6_commands/5_edit.md

 ## __NAME__

-edit - further develop an ip in a text editor
+edit - develop an ip in a text editor

 ## __SYNOPSIS__

 ```
-orbit edit [options] <ip>
+orbit edit [options]
 ```

 ## __DESCRIPTION__